int08h/blog/content/post/monospace-typefaces.md

 1. **Monoid** is big, *really big*.
 Its 18 point form so dwarfs the others I suspect an inadvertant error or typo in its definition.
 2. From a metrics standpoint **Decima Mono Pro**, **DejaVu Sans Mono** (and other **Vera** derivatives), **Fira Mono**, **Hack**, **Input Mono Narrow**, and **Source Code Pro** are identical.
 They can serve as drop-in replacements (size-wise) for *Courier* and *Courier New*.
+3. **Consolas** is much more compact than I realized.
+Those Windows users that have unconciously habituated to its compact form might find the above *Courier-esque* families too big.
+4. **PragmataPro** and **Iosevka** take the cake for most compact monospace typeface.

 # Typefaces of Note